kadeska/MyProgram/README.md

 * * In the root dir configure Cmake using "cmake -S . -B build/release"
 * * Then use "cmake --build build/release --config Release" to build
 * * Run using "./MyProgram" or "./MyProgram <server/client/default>"
+  * For linux, after building run this command in the root dir "./build/bin/Release/MyProgram <server/client/default>"

 ## Screenshots